 5) The Universe always provides what’s meant to be yours

 I spent my entire childhood and adolescent years praying to God every night on my knees.
 I always began my prayer with a “thank you” and ended my prayer with “I love you”.
 In retrospect, the wisdom of this young girl still amazes me.
-I mean, no one taught her that “thank you” and “I love you” are the simplest, purest and most effective form of prayer.
+I mean, no one taught her that “thank you” and “I love you” are the simplest, purest and most effective forms of prayer.
 She just knew intuitively.

 Today I no longer pray on my knees.